Grant West RX (California) – October 2, 2004

-Though there were 3 experienced fallers paying attention to the burning snag during its size-up, once the firefighters transitioned to moving the hose-lay there was not a dedicated lookout assigned for that task.
+Though there were three experienced fallers paying attention to the burning snag during its size-up, once the firefighters transitioned to moving the hose-lay there was not a dedicated lookout assigned for that task.

 - How will you and your crew manage the safety of all firefighters when you are in a similar transition situation?

-- How can you better expect the unexpected after reading this tragic accident?
+- How can you better expect the unexpected after reading about this tragic accident?

 Arrowhead Hotshot Daniel Holmes - 2004